 All businesses like to keep a handle on their costs.
 You create budgets and hope that you’ll stick to them.
-But it’s impossible to account for every eventually and one thing that companies are rarely prepared for is a significant systems breach.
+But it’s impossible to account for every eventuality, and one thing that companies are rarely prepared for is a significant systems breach.
 We’re talking lost customer files, hacked payment records and accounts, and exposed trade secrets.

 If that sounds pretty scary to you, you haven’t heard anything yet.
 Just take a look at these numbers.